CANopenTerm/CANopenTerm/docs/README.md

 CANopenTerm is a versatile, yet simple to use, software tool for analysing and testing CANopen networks and devices with the aid of an interactive terminal.
-In addition to reading and writing expedited **Service Data Objects** (**SDO**) and sending **Network Management** commands (**NMT**), it is also possible to simulate asynchronous **Process Data Objects** (**PDO**).
+In addition to reading and writing **Service Data Objects** (**SDO**) and sending **Network Management** commands (**NMT**), it is also possible to simulate asynchronous **Process Data Objects** (**PDO**).
 Complex, recurring tasks can be